buyfuturetoday/develvm/containers/bitcoin/README.md

 bitcoind server
 ==============

-IMPORTANT: Bitcoins have value.
+IMPORTANT NOTE: The configuration has been set to use the testnet.
+This means that all transactions are fake, i.e. not real.
+This can be changed in the config file.

+IMPORTANT NOTE 2: If you change the configuration to use the real bitcoin net, remember that bitcoins have value.
 Make sure you keep a backup of the wallet if you send bitcoins to the server.
 A good way to do this is to use docker volumes, see below.